I-Am-Lain/Flat-Note/README.md

 Flat-Note
 ---------

 One of the great classics in application building, welcome to Flat-Note!
-An app that allows users log-in and begin managing their "To-Dos"--some would say in a List style.
+An app that allows users to log in and begin managing their "To-Dos"--some would say in a List style.

 Technology
 ----------